labtempo/osiris-binaries/README.md

 ## About

-This is part of the Undergraduate Thesis for the Bachelor of [Computer Information Systems](http://www.ic.uff.br/index.php/en-GB/) course at [Universidade Federal Fluminense](http://uff.br/), Which consists in creating a user-friendly Web Interface the manage the [OSIRIS framework](https://github.com/labtempo/osiris/wiki) modules: ([SensorNet](https://github.com/labtempo/osiris/wiki/2.1-M%C3%B3dulo-SensorNet) and [VirtualSensorNet](https://github.com/labtempo/osiris/wiki/2.2-M%C3%B3dulo-VirtualSensorNet)).
+This is part of a Undergraduate Thesis for the [Bachelor of Computer Information Systems](http://www.ic.uff.br/index.php/en-GB/undergraduate-programs/information-systems) course at [Universidade Federal Fluminense](www.uff.br/)(UFF).
+* The main goal consists in create a user-friendly Web Interface to manage the [OSIRIS Framework](https://github.com/labtempo/osiris/wiki) modules [SensorNet](https://github.com/labtempo/osiris/wiki/2.1-M%C3%B3dulo-SensorNet) and [VirtualSensorNet](https://github.com/labtempo/osiris/wiki/2.2-M%C3%B3dulo-VirtualSensorNet).
+* The OSIRIS is a framework, created at UFF's [Labtempo](https://github.com/labtempo/), that allows the implementation of sensor-based network monitoring systems.
+For example: suppose one have a datacenter and wants to put sensors to monitor its temperature, luminosity or any measure to manage and keep track of that environment.
+So OSIRIS can solve that.
+OSIRIS was built to monitor any kind of environment.

 ## Authors